nnance/express-web-app/README.md

 express app serves files.

 Important files
-- **.ejs** - template files that are rendered by the express/ejs template engine
+- **.html** - template files that are rendered by the express/ejs template engine
 - **gulpfile.js** - is the build file that uses the app directory and app/*.ejs files as the source